1. Home

 However, if someone has permanently taken down their server, you may also get the same message in the bounceback email.
 If you are still receiving the same bounce-back message after a few weeks, you may want to remove the address from your list or check in with the owners if you have another means of communication.

-Your emails are being 'greylisted'
+Your emails are 'greylisted'

 What does this mean?